nirv999/Face-recognition-via-Machine-Learning/README.md

 # Face-recognition-via-Machine-Learning
-The project contains purely ML algorithms and models such as PCA, SVM, Logistic Regression, etc.
+The project contains classic pure ML (no CV\DL use) algorithms and models such as PCA, SVM, Logistic Regression, etc.